-This allows you to remember the flashcard and be able to actively use what’s on the flashcard in real life.
+This allows you to remember the flashcard and actively use what’s on the flashcard in real life.

 This means, when you look at the front of a flashcard with the Mandarin character on it, you’re engaging active recall to figure out what the character is.
-But simply reading a textbook, you won’t be engaging active recall, therefore it’s easier to forget.
+But simply reading a textbook, you won’t be engaging in the active recall.
+Therefore it’s easier to forget.

 Studies have shown that active recall creates strong neuron connections for memory.